flutter/website/hot-reload.md

   new Table("T10"),    //modified
 ];
 ```
-and then hot reload, the change is not reflected.
+and then Hot Reload, the change is not reflected.

 Conversely, in the following example:
 ```